 “The Best of friends” and “Self Esteem” workshops for individuals and class groups

 The issue surrounding parents, children, and the use of corporal punishment is one that is currently of extreme importance.
+Here, find the information on the consequences of smacking children, and positive alternative methods of discipline.

 Is Smacking Children ever OK?